erickpaulus/SemanticWeb/Readme.md

 This project includes:

-- Sample RDF datasets and vocabularies
+- Sample RDF datasets and vocabularies (Task to do)
-- Custom ontologies modeled in OWL
+- Custom ontologies modeled in OWL (Task to do)
-- SPARQL queries to extract meaningful insights
+- SPARQL queries to extract meaningful insights (Task to do)
-- Notes and code samples using tools like Protégé, GraphDB,  Apache Jena, or RDFLib (Python)
+- Notes and code samples using tools like Protégé, GraphDB,  Apache Jena, or RDFLib (Python) (Task to do)
-- Real-world use cases like knowledge graphs, linked data, or metadata enrichment
+- Real-world use cases like knowledge graphs, linked data, or metadata enrichment (Task to do)

 The purpose of this repository is purely educational, and I will continue adding new insights, code, and learnings as I explore further.